ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 ## New mount point for enhanced {{site.data.keyword.filestorage_short}} volumes

 All enhanced {{site.data.keyword.filestorage_short}} volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
-To ensure you're using the correct mount point for both your storage volumes, you can view the mount point information in the **Volume Details** page in the UI.
+To ensure you're using the correct mount point for both storage volumes, you can view the mount point information in the **Volume Details** page in the console.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

 Check back here to see when more data centers are upgraded and for new features and capabilities that are being added for {{site.data.keyword.filestorage_short}}.
 {:tip}